petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/term-api-basics.md

 ---
 # Term API Basics

 You can manage terms and conditions from the Applications menu or with REST APIs.
-Call the [headless-admin-commerce-order](http://localhost:8080/o/api?endpoint=http://localhost:8080/o/headless-commerce-admin-order/v1.0/openapi.json) services to create and manage terms and conditions.
+Use the `/terms` endpoint from [headless-admin-commerce-order](http://localhost:8080/o/api?endpoint=http://localhost:8080/o/headless-commerce-admin-order/v1.0/openapi.json) to create and manage terms and conditions.

 ## Adding a Term